nVotesOrg/nvotesorg.github.io/index.md

 #### nMix

 nMix is an open source backend for a mixnet-based, cryptographically secure voting system, featuring strong privacy and verifiability properties.
-It is a reactive implementation of the core [univote](https://e-voting.bfh.ch/projects/univote/)crypto specification, with a few changes.
+It is a reactive implementation of the core [univote](https://e-voting.bfh.ch/projects/univote/) crypto specification, with a few changes.

 The main elements of the cryptographic scheme are